Isayso/PlaylistEditor/README.md

 ```

-You can connect the .m3u filename extension with the program.
+You can connect the .m3u filename extension with the program or open files with drag and drop on the icon.